Sheffield Bach Choir: Funding sources

-With the high costs of mounting choral performances, over the years additional financial support has proved necessary.
+With the high costs of mounting choral performances, over the years additional financial support proved necessary for the society.
 During the 1970s South Yorkshire County Council recognised the contribution being made by the society to the cultural life of South Yorkshire, and provided funding for performances in numerous venues throughout the county.
-Arts Council Revenue funding was received through Yorkshire Arts Association, via the National Federation of Music Societies (Making Music), Sheffield City Council, and more recently, Arts Council England (although this has now ceased except for very special projects).
-Other income has been provided both by individual sponsors and by the friends and patrons of the society, in addition, of course, to the subscription by all choir members and constant fund-raising efforts.
+Arts Council Revenue funding was received through Yorkshire Arts Association, via the National Federation of Music Societies (Making Music), Sheffield City Council, and Arts Council England.

+These sources of funding ceased some years ago, and the choir is now entirely dependant on the subscription paid by all choir members, individual sponsors, by the friends and patrons of the society and constant fund-raising efforts.